 The console monitoring agent also ensures node elimination by sending a break signal to the failed node.

-Figure 10 shows how the monitoring feature is taken over in a cluster system with three nodes if one node goes down.
+The figure below shows how the monitoring feature is taken over in a cluster system with three nodes if one node goes down.
 The arrow indicates that a node monitors another node.